cmu-mfi/ur_ros2/README.md

 ## 📂 Repository Structure

-This workspace is divided into two primary packages:
+This workspace is divided into multiple primary packages:

-  * **`ur_bringup`**: Contains essential launch files, configurations, and parameter files required to spin up the UR robot drivers, controllers, and MoveIt2 environments.
+  * **`ur_bringup`**: Contains essential launch files, configurations, and parameter files required to spin up the robot drivers, controllers, MoveIt2 nodes and the robot manager.
-  * **`ur_examples`**: Contains sample Python nodes and scripts demonstrating how to send joint and pose goals, interact with the MoveIt2 API, use moveit_servo and perform basic operations with the UR robot using ROS 2.
+  * **`ur_examples`**: Contains sample Python nodes and scripts demonstrating how to send joint and pose goals, interact with the MoveIt2 API, use moveit_servo and perform basic operations with the robot using ROS 2.
   * **`ur_robot_manager`**: Contains the ur_robot_manager node.
 It abstracts the moveit interface and handles other robot specific tasks like IO, payload configuration and force sensor filtering.

 ## ⚙️ Prerequisites and Dependencies